haddystuff/Lazylab/docs/developers/Tasker_structure.rst

 Also there are more submodules in Tasker module:

-1. tasker_helpers submodule is just a bunch of functions with helps Tasker to do his work.
+1. tasker_helpers submodule is just a bunch of functions which helps Tasker to do his work.

 2. downloader submodule helps tasker to download labs archives and template images.